JGefroh/JGefroh/README.md

 # Hi!
-I'm Joseph. :wave:
+I'm Joseph Gefroh. :wave:

 I'm a hands-on leader with 12+ years of management and software engineering experience, primarily in web application development w/ Ruby on Rails and Javascript (Vue.js, React).